 Asst Prof Walker specialises in the history of early America within broader Atlantic and global contexts.
 Her current work explores how Jamaica became the wealthiest and largest slaveholding colony in the eighteenth-century British Empire.
 Specifically, she investigates the crucial roles played by women of all races in shaping the contours of imperial settlement and propagating slave-based labour regimes.
 Her scholarship considers how the expansion of slavery reconfigured traditional gendered social hierarchies.

-Book Project: Jamaica Ladies: Female Slaveholders and the Creation of Britain’s Atlantic Empire (under contract with the Omohundro Institute and the University of North Carolina Press, forthcoming March 2020).
+Book Project: Jamaica Ladies: Female Slaveholders and the Creation of Britain’s Atlantic Empire (Chapel Hill: University of North Carolina Press, forthcoming March 2020).